skidsploiter/ValiantRosplocoTests/readme.md

 },
 ```

 then add that under the proper exploiting autofill section.
 Remove all the comments other than `// Your Exploit`.
-Other parameters for do also exist.
+Other parameters for this do also exist.
 Read more the Monaco [CompletionItem](https://microsoft.github.io/monaco-editor/api/interfaces/monaco.languages.completionitem.html) Interface documentation.

 Supported: